Context

 Outcomes

-- Grid section usage increased 45% within first month
+- Grid section usage increased significantly after launch

 Learnings

-- Progressive disclosure was key—showing advanced options only when needed
+- Progressive disclosure was key.
+Section options reveal complexity gradually

 - Real-time preview eliminated the fear of experimentation